SpotMcCormick/ca-drought-weather-project/README.md

 ## About the project

 I'm a data engineer and analyst — currently contracted at a startup and working full time at a utility company where I build pipelines and dashboards day to day.
-I built this project to push myself into the AWS ecosystem and get hands on with the tools I kept seeing in job descriptions.
+I built this project to push myself into the AWS ecosystem and get hands on with the tools I kept seeing in the data space.

-I went with a full data lakehouse setup because I had been studying medallion architecture and wanted to actually build one instead of just reading about it.
+I went with a full data lakehouse setup because I had been reading up on medallion architecture and wanted to build one.
 The domain made sense to me — CA drought data is publicly available, interesting, and has real stakes.

 The project is still a work in progress so keep checking back.
 Updates are at the bottom.